hachemizakaria/Amandanita/README.md

 This plugin is client side renderer, it send data to client side where it use docxtemplater to generate the document based on template.

+## Enhancement

+Based on [AmandaDocxPrinter](https://github.com/aldocano29/AmandaDocxPrinter), the following enhancements were done :
+    - more secure query handling (data are sent to client side js instead of query it self).
+    -

 ## Next Step

 - parameters